kedacore/keda-docs/content/docs/2.0/scalers/apache-kafka.md

 - `cert`: Certificate for client authentication.
 Optional.If `tls` is enabled, this is required.
 - `key`: Key for client authentication.
 Optional.
 If `tls` is enabled, this is required.

+### New Consumers and Offset Reset Policy

+ When a new kafka consumer is created, it must determine its consumer group initial poisition, i.e. the offset it will start to read from.
+The position is decided in kafka consumers via a parameter `auto.offset.reset` and the possible values to set are `latest` (kafka default), and `earliest`.
+This parameter in Keda should be set accordingly.
+In this initial status, no offset has been committed to kafka for the consumer group and any request for offset metadata will return an `INVALID_OFFSET`; so Keda has to manage the consumer pod's autoscaling in relation to the offset reset policy that has been specified in the parameters:
+ - If the policy is set to earliest (a new consumer wants to replay everything in the topic from its beginning) and no offset is committed, the scaler will return a lag value equal to the last offset of the topic (in the case of a new topic 0), so it will scale the eployment to 0 replicas.
+If a new messages is produced to the topic, Keda will return the new value of the offset (1), and will scale the deployments to consume the message.
+ - If the policy is set to latest (so the new consumer will only consume new messages) and no offset is committed, the scaler will return a negative lag value, and will also tell the hpa to remain active, hence the deployment should have the minimum number of replicas running.
+This is to allow the consumer to read any new message in the topic, and commit its offset.

 ### Example